Adorable Mason Jar Christmas Crafts

 Festive Mason Jar Candle

 For a Mason jar gift you can make in bulk, try these easy candles.
-Wrap the jar with wide plaid ribbon.
-Secure with three jute strings tied in a bow.
+Wrap the jar with wide plaid ribbon and secure with three jute strings tied in a bow.
 Hot-glue a pinecone and artificial greenery to the bow.
-For a final touch, wood-burn a snowflake or polka-dots onto four wooden beads and thread onto four of the string ends.
+To add a finishing touch to this easy Christmas craft, wood-burn a snowflake or polka-dots onto four wooden beads and thread onto four of the string ends.
 Place a tall, slender pillar candle in the jar.

 Modern Snow Globes

 Put a modern spin on the classic Christmas snowglobe with this gorgeous DIY project.
 Use a bottlebrush Christmas tree (we love the pink!) and some fake snow to create a stunning winter wonderland inside a mason jar.
 Make a whole set with different sizes of mason jars and turn this project into a mantel display or Christmas centerpiece.

 Make a gorgeous Christmas centerpiece with recycled glass jars.
 Gather various sizes of mason jars and fill them with faux branches, berries, faux snow and glitter.
 Fill the rest of the jar with liquid, seal the lid shut and arrange the DIY snowglobes into a show-stopping centerpiece.

 We turned spare Mason jar lids into adorable DIY Christmas ornaments by adding a few embellishments.
 Use hot glue to attach trimmed boxwood leaves (you can use preserved real leaves or go faux!) to the top of a Mason jar lid ring, then add pinecones, mini ornaments or other holiday accessories to decorate the wreaths.
 We think these handmade Christmas crafts make gorgeous package toppers or stocking stuffers.